AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 # Command Line Interface

-The Axon Server provides a _command line utility_ allows for updating the Axon Server configuration through scripts or from the command line interface.‌ The utility is available as a jar file \(axonserver-cli.jar\) which is available as part of the Axon Server distributable \(SE/EE\).
+The Axon Server provides a _command line utility_ which allows for updating the Axon Server configuration through scripts or from the command line interface.‌ The utility is available as a jar file \(axonserver-cli.jar\) which is available as part of the Axon Server distributable \(SE/EE\).

 ## Quick Summary